 - 7.2 Policy EN6 of the Spelthorne Core Strategy and Policies Development Plan Document (2009) (CS&P DPD) seeks to apply the Council's policies in a more flexible way where justified to ensure the preservation and enhancement of a Conservation Area. - 7.3 Policy EN5 of the CS&P DPD seeks to require development proposals affecting the setting of a listed building to have special regard to preserving its setting. - 7.4 Section 66 of the Listed Buildings and Conservation Areas Act 1990 requires authorities, when determining applications which affect a Listed building and its setting, to have 'Special regard to the desirability of preserving the building or its setting or any special features of architectural or historic content which it proposes'.
-Furthermore, Section 72 of this Act imposes a duty on the Local Authority to pay special attention to the desirability of preserving or enhancing the character or appearance of the conservation area in exercising planning functions.
-Additional guidance within the NPPF states that 'the effect of an application on the significance of a non-designated heritage asset should be taken into account in determining the application.
-In weighing applications that directly or indirectly affect non-designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset.' - 7.5 It is recognised that the previous application was refused partly on the grounds of the potential impact upon the Conservation Area.
+Furthermore, Section 72 of this Act imposes a duty on the Local Authority to pay special attention to the desirability of preserving or enhancing the character or appearance of the conservation area in exercising planning functions. - 7.5 It is recognised that the previous application was refused partly on the grounds of the potential impact upon the Conservation Area.
 However, as the Council's Heritage Consultant has stated, the National Planning Policy Framework has been published since that decision was made.
 This has altered the balance of decision making on such matters and is a material consideration is assessing this proposal.
 It is necessary to initially consider the potential impacts upon the character and appearance of the Conservation Area.
 Two of the columns fall outside of the Conservation Area and the remaining columns are on the periphery of the Conservation Area.
 There is a mobile phone mast immediately adjoining the Lucan Pavilion Clubhouse Building, also located within the Conservation Area.
-Since the previous proposal, while there are more columns, they are reduced in height by 3m reducing some of the visual impact. - 7.6 Also of consideration as set out in the NPPF are the wider public benefits that a proposal may bring to a community.
-While it is not intended to use the floodlights for training or non-match day reasons, the floodlights would help sustain a local football club that is likely to be able to re-invest in the community by providing a local sporting facility that will encourage people to gain an interest in participating in and watching sports events.
-This may lead on to an additional demand for training sessions either at this site or elsewhere by the football club during the weekends and school holidays for junior teams that would benefit the wider community of Laleham and Spelthorne.
+Whilst there are two more columns, they are lower in height by 3m thereby reducing some of the visual impact. - 7.6 Also of consideration as set out in the NPPF are the wider public benefits that a proposal may bring to a community.
+While it is not intended to use the floodlights for training or non-match day reasons, the floodlights would help sustain a local football club that could re-invest in the community by providing a local sporting facility that will encourage people to gain an interest in participating in and watching sports events.
+This may lead on to an additional demand for training sessions either at this site or elsewhere by the football club during the weekends and school holidays for junior teams which would benefit the wider community of Laleham and Spelthorne.
 The applicant has set the benefits out in its planning statement in terms of playing at a higher level, this generates more interest, better players, coaches, and more members and volunteers.
 Staines Lammas has a youth section which accommodates boys and girls teams and train on a Saturday morning, so would not directly need the use of the floodlights however relies upon a successful first team to sustain interest and funding.
-The proposals are also considered to benefit the cash flow of the Clubhouse that again provides services and benefits to the Community, where a coffee shop and nursey already operates.
-It was also used by the Council as an emergency hub during the flood events in 2014.